cfurrow/cfurrow.github.io/_drafts/how-i-evernote.md

 by using Cmd+Shift+}.
 It doesn't use spaces, but tabs or some other form of indentation.
 It's a manual process.

-- Paste code into E vernote
+- Paste code into Evernote
 - Highlight the code
 - Cmd+Shift+}